 I would appreciate your thoughts.
-My question is….in working with a 30 year old woman whose cause of her low self esteem and overwhelm and anxiety is her mother.
-Life time of criticism, emeshment, invalidation etc.
+My question is in working with a someone whose cause of her low self esteem and overwhelm and anxiety goes back to childhood and mother, with a classic story of criticism, enmeshment, invalidation etc.

 Where do I start processing?
-Choose distinct memories…..first, worst and most recent of mum?
-Or identify current distressing event (there is one each week), do phase 3, trace it back and process that, then current event, then future template.
+Choose distinct memories…..first, worst and most recent of mother?
+Or identify current distressing event (there is one each week), do phase three, trace it back and process that, then current event, then future template.